leenasmushrooms/web/src/pages/faq/index.md

-1	 Q: Do you sell Spawn?
+###### Do you sell Spawn?

- A: Yes we do , we have regular stock of oyster HU  mushroom Spawn -F 1
+Yes, we have regular stock of oyster HU variety first generation

-2	Q: Do you have other varieties other than oyster spawn?
+###### Do you have other varieties other than oyster spawn?

-A: There is  regular production of Oyster mushroom spawn.
-We have a wide variety of edible and medicinal mushroom spawns in our culture bank  like Ganodrema lucidum, Shiitake, Cordyceps, Lion's mane, Pink/King/Yellow Oyster etc. and more, These spawn varieties can be made on pre order in bulk quantities.
+There is regular production of Oyster mushroom spawn.
+We have a wide variety of edible and medicinal mushroom spawns in our culture bank like Ganodrema lucidum, Shiitake, Cordyceps, Lion's mane, Pink/King/Yellow Oyster etc. and more.
+These spawn varieties can be made on pre order in bulk quantities.

-12. Q: How can buy mushroom spawn online
+###### How can buy mushroom spawn online

- A: You can buy mushroom spawn through whatsapp chatbot or our website.
+You can buy mushroom spawn through whatsapp chatbot or our website.
 This short video explains how to buy spawn through whatsapp chatbot.
 Please ensure you enter the address details correctly to ensure smooth delivery.

-21. Do you have Cash On Delivery?
+###### Do you have Cash On Delivery?

+Currently we do not offer cash on delivery.

+###### How to make payment

-	A: Currently, we do not offer cash on delivery.
-You can make payments via Google Pay to the number 9947427268 or through bank transfer to Leena's Mushroom Farms LLP.
+You can click on [this link] (https://razorpay.me/@leenas).
+Once you click the link, you can make payment through Gpay, Credit Card, Netbanking etc.  You can make direct payments via Google Pay to the number 9947427268, through UPI ID 9496591144@okbizaxis or through bank transfer.
 Here are the account details:

-Account Number: 120000046670

-Bank: Canara Bank, Piravom

-IFSC: CNRB0002857

-6	Q: How to make payment

-A: You can make payments via Google Pay to the number 9947427268 , through UPI ID 9496591144@okbizaxis  or through bank transfer .
-Here are the account details:

-Account Number: 120000046670
+- Account Number: 120000046670

-IFSC: CNRB0002857
+- IFSC: CNRB0002857

-20. Q:  Do you send spawn through courier ?
+###### Do you send spawn through courier?

-	A: Yes, Indeed.
-We dispatch mushroom spawn through courier services
+Yes, Indeed.
+We dispatch mushroom spawn through courier services.

-3	.Q: Do you deliver all over India ?
+###### Do you deliver all over India ?

-A: Yes, we deliver mushroom spawns across India to support your farming needs.
+Yes, we deliver mushroom spawns across India to support your farming needs.

-4. Q: What is the minimum packet size and Rate
+###### What is the minimum packet size and Rate

-A: Our minimum packet size is 300 grams, priced at Rs.45 per packet.
+Our minimum packet size is 300 grams, priced at Rs.45 per packet.
 To place an order, the minimum quantity is 2 packets, and the total cost, including courier charge, is Rs.180.

-5. Q: How long will it take for shipping and delivery
+###### How long will it take for shipping and delivery

-A: We ship the items , within 2 days of order placement .
+We ship the items within 2 days of order placement.
 After we ship, delivery typically takes 3 to 5 working days after depending on the distance and the courier partner.

-7	Q: Do you offer home delivery?
+###### Do you offer home delivery?

-A: Most of the time , India Post is the courier partner and home delivery is assured.
+A: Most of the time India Post is the courier partner and home delivery is assured.
 However, home delivery policies may change for other delivery partners depending on your location.
 At present, home delivery cannot be guaranteed.
-Once we ship the item , the dispatch details will be shared with you along with the tracking ID for further action from your end.
+Once we ship the item, the dispatch details will be shared with you along with the tracking ID for further action from your end.

-19. I bought mushroom seeds , how to use them .
+###### I bought mushroom seeds, how to use them ?

-	A: The seeds come in a 300-gram packet.
+The seeds come in a 300-gram packet.
 You can use them to create two beds by mixing with either rubber sawdust or paddy straw.
 The methods for using the same are given in the video .

 The mushroom spawn can be stored outside for up to one week.
 For longer storage , you can refrigerate it, and it will remain viable for approximately 2.5 months.

-11.Can I buy fresh mushrooms online ?
+###### Can I buy fresh mushrooms online ?

-\    	 A: Unfortunately, we do not sell mushrooms online due to the risk of drying or damage during transportation.
+Unfortunately, we do not sell mushrooms online due to the risk of drying or damage during transportation.
 However you can buy our fresh Mushrooms from any of the Retail outlets in Piravom , Muvattupuzha, Thripunithura , Mulanthuruthy, Peruva, Ettumanur, & Kothamangalam.

-Pellet Related
+##### Pellet Related

-15. Q:  What is pellet technology in mushroom growing/farming
+###### What is pellet technology in mushroom growing/farming

-	A:  In this method the raw materials (saw dust ) are compressed into small pellets, creating a substrate with consistent texture and nutrient composition.
+In this method, the raw materials (saw dust ) are compressed into small pellets, creating a substrate with consistent texture and nutrient composition.
 The pellets are then inoculated with mushroom spores or mycelium.
 This technology offers several advantages, including improved handling, reduced contamination risk, and enhanced control over environmental conditions.

-What is pellet starter kit
+###### What is pellet starter kit

 Ans: "The Pellet Starter Kit is  easy to use.
 Simply follow our detailed instructions provided with the kit.
 With this method, there's no need to treat sawdust separately; it's already treated and compressed for your convenience."